1924 Cincinnati Bearcats football team

 The 1924 Cincinnati Bearcats football team was an American football team that represented the University of Cincinnati as a member of the Buckeye Athletic Association during the 1924 college football season.
 In their third season under head coach George McLaren, the Bearcats compiled a 2–6–1 record (1–4 against conference opponents).
 Tony McAndrews was the team captain.
-The team played its home games at Nippert Stadium in Cincinnati.
-Nippert Stadium was dedicated November 8, 1924.
+The team played home games at Nippert Stadium in Cincinnati.

+The new stadium, James Gamble Nippert Memorial Stadium, was dedicated November 8, 1924.
+It was named as a monument to Jimmy Nippert, a Cincinnati football player who died of injuries sustained in a football game in 1923.